-Luma Simms is a writer; her essays and articles have appeared in First Things, Public Discourse, The Federalist, Institute for Family Studies, and other publications.
+Luma Simms is a Fellow at the Ethics and Public Policy Center; her essays, articles, and book reviews have appeared in First Things, The Federalist, Institute for Family Studies, Public Discourse, and other publications.

 Her educational background includes a Bachelor of Science Degree in physics from California State Polytechnic University Pomona.
 She studied law at Chapman University School of Law before leaving to become an at-home mom.
 At Chapman Law, she worked for The Claremont Institute’s Center for Constitutional Jurisprudence as a research assistant to Dr. John Eastman.

 Mrs. Simms was born in Baghdad, Iraq, her parents and ancestors are from Mosul, and she speaks Arabic with a Moslawi dialect.
 Her greatest loves are theology and political philosophy.